mfey/units2/README.md

 ## Rationale

 Clojure does not have built-in support for numerical quantities in a system of units.
-Most (all?) previous solutions to this problem use add-on domain specific languages instead of improving the core language in a lispy way.
+Most (all?) previous solutions to this problem construct ad-hoc domain specific languages, instead of transforming the entire language into a DSL (which is what Lisp languages are supposed to do).
+This library brings Clojure into the world of unit-aware computing (https://xkcd.com/1643/).

+### This solution

+We provide protocols for things that are units and for things that have units ("amounts", "dimensionful quantities", ...), and a reference implementation of these protocols that augments Clojure in a functional, lispy way.

+In addition to these protocols,
++ The reference implementation of units partakes in `clojure.lang.IFn`
+    + A sample bunch of IFnUnits units are provided, as well as tools to quickly create your own IFnUnits from the `SI/` and `NonSI/` units in `javax.measure.unit`
++ The reference implementation of dimensionful quantities comes with unit-aware version of `+`,`-`,`*`,`/`, etc.
+    + These augmented `+-*/` are accessible both using namespace-qualified symbols (idiomatic clojure) and within the scope of a context-creating macro (idiomatic in any lisp)

 ### Pre-existing Clojure (Java) solutions:

 #### Frinj
-+ flexible units, currencies
++ flexible units and currencies
 + interprets dimensions
-- DSL rather than idiomatic clojure... and the DSL is UGLY!
+- DSL rather than idiomatic clojure

 #### Meajure
 + Arithmetic and basic math
-- No notion of `dimension`: `units` are really just keyword tags with exponents, can't convert between them easily
+- No notion of dimension: units are really just keyword tags with exponents, can't convert between them easily
 - Reader-macro-based DSL rather than idiomatic Clojure...

 #### Minderbinder
 + defunits-of is really clean
-- Again, it's a DSL
+- It's a DSL

 #### units (clojars)
 + Very lispy